nuxeo-sandbox/nuxeo-html-utils/README.md

     * `includeAlternateText`: Boolean, optionnal.
 Default value is `false`.
     * `convertNonBreakingSpaces`: Boolean, optionnal.
 Default value is `false`.
     * `lineSeparator`: String, optionnal.
 Default value is `LF` (char #10, `"\n"`)
+    * `xpath`: Thge xpath to use when the input is `Document`.
+Default value is `file:contet`
+      * Notice: If the input is `Document` and `xpath` is left empty or there is no blob, the plug-in will check if the document has the `note` schema.
+If yes, it uses its `note:note` field for parsing

 ## Build